Student Loan Defense

 We have seen families destroyed by students who cannot go on to make monthly payments, leaving all parties with destroyed credit, and the co-signer as the defendant in a lawsuit.

 If you want to have payments withdrawn from your account, that is wonderful.
 You are in control of the spigot of funds withdrawn monthly.
 But, do not sign on the "dotted line."
 Unlike many other loans, if the student is not paying the loan, the cosigner could be responsible for many years of payments.
 Voluntarily making payments deserve accolades.
 But, involuntary payments are painful when they are required because the student has wandered off and moved to another state.

-I was able to discharge the car loan debt through bankruptcy.
-However, student loan debt is not dischargeable in a Maryland bankruptcy unless you can prove that you cannot work.
+Student loan debt is not dischargeable in a Maryland bankruptcy unless you can prove that you cannot work.
 Certain rules will allow a federal loan to be discharged because of disability.